-This first Outlook has built upon the data, modelling, and studies developed within the NYISO's System & Resource Planning Department and will serve as another building block for continued analyses and study work both within and outside of the NYISO.
+The This first Outlook has, for the first time, built upon the data, modelling, and studies developed within the NYISO's System & Resource Planning Department and will serve as another building block for continued analyses and study work both within and outside of the NYISO.
 The data and findings provided by the Outlook are designed and intended to be used by policymakers, investors, and other stakeholders to identify the challenges and opportunities associated with achieving state policies in an economic and reliable manner.